Chainlit/cookbook/resume-chat/readme.md

 To start using this application, follow these steps:

-1. Ensure you have `chainlit` and `langchain` libraries installed.
+1. Ensure you have `chainlit`, `openai`, `langchain` and `langchain-community` libraries installed.
 2. Place the provided code in a file named `app.py` within the `chainlit-cookbook/resume-chat` directory.
+3. Copy environment variables with `cp .env.example .env` and generate a secret with `chainlit create-secret` that you should add to your `.env`.
+Also add an OpenAI API key and optionally a Literal AI API key to enable logging).
-3. Run the application.
+4. Run the application.
 It will listen for chat start, resume, and message events.
-4. Interact with the chatbot through the supported interface, and it will maintain the conversation context across sessions.
+5. Interact with the chatbot through the supported interface (login with admin/admin), and it will maintain the conversation context across sessions.

 ## Code Definitions